 d) If the recombinants escape outside, there is no such harm

 Explanation: Disablement is also done in plasmids, in order to ensure that the recombinant plasmids don’t escape outside.
 If they escape outside, it causes contamination.
-Preferred strains are having mutations which don’t allow their growth in wild.
+Preferred strains are having mutations which don’t allow their growth in the wild.
 Mutations confer autotrophy.
-Autotrophy is the condition of introduction of particular metabolites in the medium because they are not synthesized.
+Autotrophy is the condition of the introduction of particular metabolites in the medium because they are not synthesized.
 The opposite of autotrophy is called as prototrophy.

 10. endA mutation is often induced in host molecules.
 Choose the correct statement.

 a) It activates the gene for DNA-specific endonuclease

 b) It enhances the yield of plasmid DNA preparations only

 c) It enhances the quality of plasmid DNA preparations only

 d) It enhances both the quality and yield of plasmid DNA preparations